-I have been working at Sprinklr part-time (Less than a year)
+I have been working at Sprinklr full-time (More than a year)

 Advice to Management